FTC Hearing #7: The Competition and Consumer Protection Issues of Algorithms, Artificial Intelligence, and Predictive Analytics

 Associate Professor at University of Washington School of Law

-Ryan Calo is an associate professor at the University of Washington School of Law, focusing on technology law and policy.
+Ryan Calo is an Associate Professor at the University of Washington School of Law, specializing in technology law.

 Event Details